SocialGouv/kosko-charts/src/components/netpol/README.md

 # netpol Component (network policy)

-Add a network policy to protect a given namespace
+Add a basic network policy to protect a given namespace

 ## Usage